 Using acoustic analyses programs, the researchers found that cows maintained their individual vocal cues, and it is likely that they recognize other members of the herd through these calls.

-"Cows are gregarious, social animals.
+They found that dairy cows tend to communicate with each other all the time, and their moos become more sonorous when they talk about happy things like food.
+But when they are moaning about the weather, their moos tend to pitch lower."Cows are gregarious, social animals.
 In one sense it isn’t surprising they assert their individual identity throughout their life and not just during mother-calf imprinting.
 But this is the first time scientists have been able to analyze voice to have conclusive evidence of this trait."
 Green said.

 The findings also align with previous observations that indicate cattle herds have observable hierarchies.
 They experience long-term effects when separated from their mothers at an early age, and learn better when they have friends around.
 Because of these indications, it makes sense that the animals could use vocal cues to recognize other herd members.